jfspps/howtos/ProgrammingC++/2_WindowsAPIApplications.md

 ShowWindow(hWndAlpha, nCmdShow);
 ```

 At present, this will show the window but without application content.
-The code to draw the content is normally defined in `WindowProc()`.
+The code to draw the content (in an area known as the _client area_)
+is normally defined in `WindowProc()`.
 Then, call `UpdateWindow(hWndAlpha)` to get Windows to refer to that code and draw the content.

 ```cpp
 // invoke code (trigger an event/send a message) from WindowProc()